kthompson23/kaylin-and-kenny/README.md

-A simple website to share our website and engagement photos.
+A simple website to share our wedding and engagement photos.

 Kaylin and Kenny